SArehalli/webppl-viz/README.md

-webppl-viz.js is the browserified package from the master branch (update using `update.sh`)
+demo website for webppl-viz

-webppl.js is a hard-linked dependency from webppl
+this is more or less a mirror of the demo/ directory in the master branch.

-editor.js and editor.css are hard-linked dependencies from webppl-viz
+to sync with that, run `update.sh` (this assumes that you have a repo of the master branch in `../wviz/`)